haleyvferro/M3-Practice/README.md

 The endpoints you will need are:

-- GET `/beers/[:id]` (start with /beers/1)
+- GET `/foodItems/[:id]` (start with /foodItems/1)
-- PATCH `/beers/[:id]`
+- PATCH `/foodItems/[:id]`
-- GET `/beers` (for Advanced Deliverables only)
+- GET `/foodItems` (for Advanced Deliverables only)

 ## Core Deliverables

 As a user, I can:

-- See the first beer's details, including its **name, image, description, and reviews**, when the page loads
+- See the FIRST foodItems's details, including its **name, image, description, and reviews**, when the page loads
 - Change the beer's description and **still see that change when reloading the page**
 - Add a review for the beer (no persistence needed)

 ## Advanced Deliverables

-These deliverables are not required to pass the code challenge, but if you have the extra time, or even after the code challenge, they are a great way to stretch your skills.
-Consider refactoring your current code before moving on.
+These deliverables are not required to pass the code challenge.

 > Note: If you are going to attempt these advanced deliverables, please be sure to have a working commit with all the Core Deliverables first!